cloudbees-days/Rollout-Workshop-Steps/front-end-feature-flags.md

 In this lab we will get an introduction to the Rollout dashboard and the Rollout React SDK and learn how to gate newly developed features behind feature flags.
 Then we will control our newly created feature flags from the Rollout dashboard.

+First off make sure you have forked and cloned locally the following repository: https://github.com/cloudbees-days/Rollout-Workshop-Final

 ## Dashboard Set Up
 First log in to the Rollout dashboard with the information that you were provided with prior to the workshop.
 Navigate to "App Settings" on the left and then "Environments" at the top.
 From there, copy the Production environment key as shown below.
 ![Environment Key](img/1.png)